 This course is a continuation of General Biology I; it covers evolution, biological diversity, vertebrate systems and ecology.
 The lab exercises are designed to complement the lecture material.
 Prerequisite: BIO 103.
-Corequisite: BIO 104L and function of the cell meiosis, genetics, transcription, translation, evolution, population genetics and ecology.
-Corequisite: BIO 105L
+Corequisite: BIO 104L

-BIO 105 Introductory Biology / BIO 105L Introductory Biology Lab
+BIO 105 Introductory Biology / BIO 105L Introductory Biology Lab 4 credits

 Introductory Biology is a course designed for those planning to pursue a nursing degree.
-In Introductory Biology, the student will be introduced to the basics of biology including the scope of biological study, chemical concepts as they apply to biology, energy and metabolism, the structure
+In Introductory Biology, the student will be introduced to the basics of biology including the scope of biological study, chemical concepts as they apply to biology, energy and metabolism, the structure and function of the cell meiosis, genetics, transcription, translation, evolution, population genetics and ecology.
+Corequisite: BIO 105L